+There are several factors that go into determining how long sinus surgery recovery will take.
 When planning for surgery, it’s important to make sure you have enough time available for a full recovery.
-Rushing back into certain activities too soon can increase discomfort and prolong healing time.
+Rushing back into certain activities too soon can increase discomfort and prolong healing time for your nose and sinuses.

-Sinus surgery has been around for many years, and as techniques, technologies, and medical understanding have improved, recovery time has gone down.
-Today, the average recovery time for the most commonly performed sinus surgery ranges from several days to a couple of weeks.
+That being said, sinus surgery has been around for many years, and as techniques, technologies, and medical understanding have improved, recovery time has gone down.
+Today, the average recovery time for the most commonly performed functional endoscopic sinus surgery ranges from several days to a couple of weeks.1

 It’s important to note that recovery is a gradual process.
 For example, you may be able to start exercising again within a week of surgery, or it may take a little longer.
 However, that doesn’t mean the sinuses have fully healed.
 As your healing progresses, you’ll be able to do more day-to-day activities.